-The first of 2 new primary schools that will be provided on the Bishop's Stortford North development.
+Avanti Meadows, the first of 2 new primary schools will be provided on the Bishop's Stortford North development.

-The school will open in September 2020, offering 60 places in Reception (growing to 90 in future years) and hopefully places in Years 1-6.
-T
+The school will open in September 2020, offering 30 places in Reception (growing to 90 in future years) and potentially in Years 1-6.

-It's likely that a parallel application process will be put in place for Reception places at Avanti Gardens for 2020 because the school cannot be part of the normal coordinated allocation process until the Funding Agreement has been signed.
-In essence this means that parents will be able to apply to Avanti Gardens in addition to the 4 schools that can be ranked on the Hertfordshire primary application form.
+A parallel application process is in place for Reception places at Avanti Meadows for 2020 because the school cannot be part of the normal coordinated allocation process until the Funding Agreement has been signed.
+In essence this means that parents will be able to apply to Avanti Meadows in addition to the 4 schools that can be ranked on the Hertfordshire primary application form.